 Lymph Node Biopsy.
 Making an accurate diagnosis of the patient's specific subtype of NHL can be challenging.
 It requires an experienced hematopathologist (a doctor who specializes in diagnosing diseases of the blood and marrow) to prepare the tissue samples from a biopsy, the procedure used to obtain a sample of lymph node tissue.
 Then the hematopathologist examines the tissue under the microscope and analyzes the findings.
-If there is any doubt about the diagnosis, or to confirm it (in the case of a rarer type of lymphoma, for instance), it may be necessary to get a second opinion from another hematopathologist.
+If there is either any doubt about the diagnosis, or to confirm it (in the case of a rarer type of lymphoma, for instance), it may be necessary to get a second opinion from another hematopathologist.

 A biopsy of an involved lymph node or other tumor site is needed to confirm the NHL diagnosis and subtype.
-A type of needle biopsy called fine-needle aspiration (FNA) may be done, but the lymph node tissue sample that can be obtained through a needle is usually not sufficient for the hematopathologist to make a conclusive diagnosis.
-To ensure that there is enough tissue for the hematopathologist to make an accurate diagnosis, either a small area of tissue is taken (an incisional biopsy) or an entire lymph node is removed (an excisional biopsy).
+A type of needle biopsy called a "fine-needle aspiration (FNA)" may be done, but the lymph node tissue sample that can be obtained through a fine needle is usually not sufficient for the hematopathologist to make a conclusive diagnosis.
+To ensure that there is enough tissue for the hematopathologist to make an accurate diagnosis, either the biopsy is done with a larger needle (a core needle biopsy) and a small area of tissue is taken (an incisional biopsy) or an entire lymph node is removed (an excisional biopsy).
 The decision about which type of biopsy to use is based on the location of the tumor.
-Tissue is generally removed after the patient is given a local anesthetic.
+Generally, the patient is given a local anesthetic before tissue is removed.

 The tissue sample is placed on a slide, along with a preservative, and then stained with dyes.
-Next, the slide is examined under a microscope, and the doctor studies the size and shape of the cells and how they are arranged.
+Next, the sample is examined under a microscope, and the doctor studies the size and shape of the cells and how they are arranged.

 The examination findings may confirm that the person has lymphoma, as well as identify the type of lymphoma.
 Sometimes, hematopathologists can determine a person's NHL subtype by looking at the cells from the tissue sample.
 They will note the distinctive patterns of changed cells and use that information to identify the NHL subtype.
 Usually, other types of tests are also needed to confirm the diagnosis.

-Non-Hodgkin lymphoma can develop in parts of the body that do not involve lymph nodes, such as a lung or bone.
-When lymphoma is detected exclusively outside of the lymph nodes, it is called "primary extranodal lymphoma" and the biopsy sample is taken from that involved tissue.
+Non-Hodgkin lymphoma can develop in parts of the body that do not have lymph nodes, such as a lung or bone.
+When lymphoma is detected exclusively outside of the lymph nodes, it is called "primary extranodal lymphoma" and the biopsy sample is taken from the tissue that is involved.